What People Are Saying...

 Mountain Lions call this area home.
 Please consider leaving your dog at home and keep a watchful eye when hiking/fishing.

 A variety of flies are working: Pat's Rubber Legs, Tung Teasers, Split-Backed BWO Nymphs, Barr's BWO Emergers, Olive and Black Zebra Midges, Gray WD-40's, BWO's in Black or Zebra, Charlie's "TDJ" Pheasant Tails, Moorish's Anato Mayfly Nymph, CDC Hare's Ears, Buckskins, Standard Pheasant Tails in all sizes, Parachute Adams (sizes 14-22), Gulper Specials, and BWO Sparkle Duns.

 Try these Dries: Parachute Adams, Matthews Sparkle Dun, and Brooks Sprout Midges in Gray or Black.

 See Spinney Mountain Reservoir report (above)

 Eagle fish will eat a variety of flies.
-These include: Stonefly Nymphs, all variations and sizes of Prince Nymphs, Pheasant Tails, Bubble Back BWO's, Psych Baetis, Pink Rubberleg Worms, San Juan Woms, and Parachute Adams.
+These include: Stonefly Nymphs, all variations and sizes of Prince Nymphs, Pheasant Tails, Bubble Back BWO's, Psych Baetis, Pink Rubber Worms, San Juan Worms, and Parachute Adams.

 Need an Eagle River Map?

 A bit early for this, but it should begin to improve soon as we move into longer days and warmer weather.
 This is a very under-loved fishery.
 Not many of those around anymore!
 The Ten Mile inlet into Lake Dillon also holds fish.
 Hit the deeper pockets and seams.
 Wading and crossing Ten Mile shouldn't be a problem for the careful angler at flows below 100 CFS.